xssfox/freedv-tnc/README.md

 I've added a small amount of basic flow control (max packets to send before requiring waiting for a little bit).
 I'm not sure if it's meant to be the TNCs job to do this flow control considering higher layers also do it - though most assume you can do full duplex.

-At the moment I'm ignoring freedv_nin which means if the clocks are out by a lot there might be issues with retaining sync...

 Configuration
 --